-The Annual Incentive System (MBO) was designed to motivate its beneficiaries to achieve challenging targets, by recognising individual contributions to the Group's results on an annual basis.
+The Annual Incentive System (MBO) was designed to align the beneficiaries' organisational conduct and motivate them to achieve challenging targets, by recognising individual contributions to the Group's results on an annual basis.

-Moreover, as of 2018 the Brembo Group has continued its process aimed at emphasising and focusing on issues relating to sustainability, with the goal of including the key drivers of ESG (Environmental, Social and Governance) factors among the objectives to be assigned to the Group's Top Management.
+Moreover, as of 2018 the Brembo Group has continued its process aimed at emphasising issues relating to sustainability, with the goal of including the key drivers of ESG (Environmental, Social and Governance) factors among the objectives to be assigned to the Group's Top Management.

-The 2022 MBO plan was approved by the Board of Directors on 22 December 2021, upon proposal submitted by the Remuneration & Appointments Committee.
+The 2023 MBO plan was approved by the Board of Directors on 2 March 2023, upon proposal submitted by the Remuneration & Appointments Committee.
 Its beneficiaries include the Executive Chairman and the Chief Executive Officer.

-In comparison to previous years, in the 2022 MBO System a change was introduced relating to the formulation of an entry gate relating to the Group's EBITDA.
+The 2023 MBO system provides for an entry gate relating to the Group EBITDA in absolute terms.
 This performance condition involves an on/off functioning mechanism that entails payment of the final premium to the beneficiaries solely in the event that the Group's financial performance is in line with the established targets.
 Otherwise, if the access entry gate is not reached, the system will not be activated, giving rise to non-payment of monetary incentives, regardless of whether the objectives in each MBO form are reached.